fabric8io/shootout-docker-maven/README.md

 * Version: 0.11.3
 * Log output of containers' standard out during integration test
+* Progress bar when downloading images
-* Full support for
+* Full support for waiting on time, url or log output after container startup
+* Flexible (dynamic) port mapping and assignment to variables
+* Building images via plugin configuration or Dockerfiles
+* Credentials can be stored encrypted in `~/.m2/settings.xml` in the `<servers>` section
+* No detailed output when building images (only when debugging is switched on with `-X`)

 ### wouterd

 * Version: 3.0
 * No progress indicator during long lasting download.
 Build seems to hang.
-* No variable substitution in Dockerfile so the artifact must be specified with version number (and updated for each new version)
+* No variable substitution in Dockerfile so the artifact must be specified with version number (and updated for each new version).
-* Port mapping variables are fixed and not explicitly mentioned in the configuration (one has to guess or look at the Dockerfile to find out the variable names and ports exposed)
+* Port mapping variables are fixed and not explicitly mentioned in the configuration (one has to guess or look at the Dockerfile to find out the variable names and ports exposed).
 * Credentials must be given as properties or within the plugin configuration.
-No support for encrypted password and usage of `~/.settings.xml`
+No support for encrypted password and usage of `~/.m2/settings.xml`.

 ### alexec